DaintyJet/Heap-Overflow-Example/README.md

 # Heap Overflows in Windows
 > [!NOTE]
 > The three heap overflow related exploits performed on example code in this document are created based on this article [[1]](https://www.rapid7.com/blog/post/2019/06/12/heap-overflow-exploitation-on-windows-10-explained/).
 ___
 Unlike in previous exploits we will not start off by attacking the VChat server as we will instead be exploiting a *Heap Overflow* in an example program that is easier to examine and understand.
 Much like the stack within a program the heap is a space in memory used to store program data.
 The stack is used for local variables, whenever a function call is made a new stack frame is allocated with the local variables, saved register values, and most importantly the return value of the function on a thread's stack.
 Unlike the stack, the heap does not contain the return address of a function, and is instead used to store data in regions assigned through the use of functions like [`malloc(...)`](https://learn.microsoft.com/en-us/cpp/c-runtime-library/reference/malloc?view=msvc-170), one of its alternatives or a Windows specific function call.
-Much like the stack the heap can be overflowed by using unsafe functions such as [`strcpy(...)`](https://man7.org/linux/man-pages/man3/strcpy.3.html) or [`memcpy(...)`](https://learn.microsoft.com/en-us/cpp/c-runtime-library/reference/memcpy-wmemcpy?view=msvc-170) with the primary differnce being the dynamic nature of tha allocations and free's not allowing us to guarantee if the region we are overflowing is adjacent to any useful data.
+Much like the stack the heap can be overflowed by using unsafe functions such as [`strcpy(...)`](https://man7.org/linux/man-pages/man3/strcpy.3.html) or [`memcpy(...)`](https://learn.microsoft.com/en-us/cpp/c-runtime-library/reference/memcpy-wmemcpy?view=msvc-170) with the primary difference being the dynamic nature of tha allocations and free's not allowing us to guarantee if the region we are overflowing is adjacent to any useful data.
 We often find the heap being used in programs where dynamic allocation are necessary to preserve allocated data made inside of a function call as the stack frames are cleaned up and deallocated when the function exits whereas the heap data is not deallocated until the programmer make a call to `free(...)`.

 ## Heap Basics
 ### Heap Allocation Strategies